Texas Wine Industry Facts

 Texas High Plains

-Located west of Lubbock in the Panhandle at an elevation of 3000-4000 feet, the climate of this appellation is very dry.
+The Texas High Plains is located west of Lubbock in the Panhandle at an elevation of 3000-4000 feet, the climate of this appellation is very dry.
 The Texas High Plains AVA encompasses over 8 million acres and grows over 80% of Texas’ wine grapes.

 Designated in 1986, it is the first established AVA in Texas, covering five square acres about 15 miles north of Fredericksburg within the Texas Hill Country.